holsee/RxDemo-Old/README.md

 This project was created using Visual Studio 2010 & C# 4 & .NET 4 & Reactive Extensions for .NET 4 (which you can download from: [here][2])

-Road Map
--

-  - Full exploration of Concurrency Patterns
-  - Unit Tests for everything!

-...any other ideas just get in touch and I will do my best!

 Resources
 -